Ben Dreith

 Ben Dreith (February 1, 1925 – April 25, 2021) was an American professional football on-field official who worked from 1960 to 1969 in the American Football League (AFL) and from 1970 to 1990 in the National Football League (NFL).
 Prior to his teaching and officiating career, he was a three-sport athlete at the University of Northern Colorado.

-Dreith developed a reputation of being a no-nonsense, tough-minded official on the field.
-During his thirty-year career, he officiated two Super Bowls, and received a playoff assignment for twenty-eight consecutive years.
+Dreith developed a reputation as a no-nonsense, tough-minded official.
+During his 30-year career, he officiated two Super Bowls and received a playoff assignment for 28 consecutive years.

 College

-Dreith was a 1950 graduate of the University of Northern Colorado in Greeley (then known as the Colorado State College of Education), where he played baseball, basketball, and football.
-He was a four-time all-conference selection in baseball and two-time in basketball, and later worked as a teacher for Denver Public Schools.
+Dreith was a 1950 graduate of the University of Northern Colorado in Greeley (then known as the Colorado State College of Education), where he played baseball, basketball and football.
+He was a four-time all-conference selection in baseball and two-time selection in basketball, and later worked as a teacher for the Denver Public Schools.